How to save on gas and electricity bills when you work from home

 Can I use this method for other bills?

 Yes, you can!
-Find out everything you need to know about claiming expenses for the business use of your home.
+Find out which expenses you can claim and how to claim expenses for the business use of your home.

 The flat rate method

-The flat rate method is a simple alternative to claiming the costs of energy bills and is available to sole traders and partnerships where the partners are individuals, not limited companies.
-It allows businesses to claim a set amount of tax relief for the business use of their home depending on the number of hours spent working at home each month.
+The flat rate method is a simple alternative if you don't want to calculate exactly how much energy you use working from home.
+It's available to sole traders and partnerships where the partners are individuals, but not to limited companies.
+You can claim a set amount of tax relief for the business use of your home depending on the number of hours spent working at home each month.
 The rates are:

 Hours spent working at home per month | Flat rate per month |